 Part of living in Las Vegas is dealing with potential infestations of desert-dwelling pests, including spiders, cockroaches, bees, rodents, and scorpions.
+There are several effective treatments to removing infestations, but prevention is a much safer method.
 When it comes to scorpions, there are certain things you can do to help prevent an infestation in your home or business.
 Here are some tips:

 - Check common scorpion hiding spots throughout your home regularly